filamentphp/filament/packages/tables/docs/06-layout.md

 ]
 ```

-You can collapse a panel by default using the `collapsed()` method:
+Also default collapse mode can be set for `Panel` Layout using `collapsed` method.

 ```php
 use Filament\Tables\Columns\Layout\Panel;